 Each cymbal in this set is hand-hammered in Switzerland!

-This is actually a quite common characteristic when it comes to expensive and quality cymbals.
+This is actually a quite common characteristic for expensive and quality cymbals.

 But, let’s find out more details of what’s in the box of these Paise Signature Classic Cymbal Set.

 We are having 14″ Dark Crisp Hi-Hats that are built to produce a crisp sound if you play them with just the tip of your sticks.
-Great at the opening and closing as well, these Hi-Hats will deliver you a great chick sound.
+Great at the opening and closing, these Hi-Hats will deliver you a great chick sound.

 + they are built to cut through the loudest tones!

 16″, 18″ and 20″ Full Crash has a beautiful and long decay.
-They will deliver a chunky sound yet be very focused at the same time.
+They will deliver a chunky sound yet be very focused simultaneously.

 When it comes to the 22″ Full Ride is very durable and has a lot of sustain.

-What’s so great about this Paiste Signature Classic Cymbal Set is that every cymbal in this set is very precise and is providing a distinct tone.
+What’s so great about this Paiste Signature Classic Cymbal Set is that every cymbal in this set is very precise and provides a distinct tone.

-These cymbals are recommended and proven to be perfect for Rock and Roll and Pop music.
+These cymbals are recommended and proven perfect for Rock and Roll and Pop music.